nttlevine/nttlevine.github.io/cv/index.md

 Co-Facilitator of Anti-Racist Reading Group in the Purdue University Math Department (West Lafayette June 2020-current)

-Communication Graduate Student Association; Diverstiy and Inclusion Secretary (West Lafayette August 2021-June 2022)
+Diverstiy and Inclusion Secretary for the Communication Graduate Student Association in the Purdue University Brian Lamb School of Communication (West Lafayette August 2021-June 2022)

 Voter Registration Volunteer (West Lafayette 2019)